NitinSPRao/erg-screen-reader/README.md

 # ErgScreenReader
-Reading Erg Screenshots and sending to Google Sheets
+Convert erg rowing machine screenshots into structured workout data using AI, with output to Excel files or Google Sheets.

-# Goals
+## Goals
-Using ChatGPT API to convert images into a format that can then be sent to populate into a Google Sheets sheet for data analysis
+Using OpenAI's Vision API to intelligently extract workout metrics from erg screenshots and automatically populate them into structured formats for data analysis and tracking.

 ## Features

-- **AI-Powered Processing**: Structured parsing using OpenAI's `responses.parse` method with base64 image encoding
+- **AI-Powered Processing**: Advanced image analysis using OpenAI's Vision API with structured parsing
-- **Workout Types**: Support for both regular workouts and interval workouts
+- **Workout Types**: Support for both regular workouts and interval workouts with automatic detection
-- **Excel Reports**: Automatic generation of formatted Excel reports with summary and detailed breakdowns
+- **Multiple Output Formats**: Generate Excel files or create/update Google Sheets
+- **Google Sheets Integration**: Create new sheets or append to existing ones with automatic sharing
-- **Web Interface**: Modern web-based interface for easy upload and processing
+- **Web Interface**: Modern, responsive web interface with drag-and-drop file upload
+- **Batch Processing**: Add multiple workouts to the same spreadsheet for team tracking
+- **Columbia University Theme**: Custom styling for Columbia rowing team

 ## Installation